-The seventh hypothesis of this study is that digital Marketing Literacy (Z) has a positive and significant effect on Business Success (Y).
-The results of data processing obtained a t-value on the influence of Digital Marketing Literacy (Z) on Business Success (Y) in Table 4.21 of 3.003>1.645 and a p-value of 0.003< 0.050.
-Thus, the five hypotheses of this study are accepted.
-This means that statistically, Digital Marketing Literacy (Z) has a positive and significant effect on tested Business Success (Y).
+The seventh hypothesis of this study, Digital Marketing Literacy (Z) has a positive and significant effect on Business Success (Y).
+The results of data processing obtained a t-value on the influence of Digital Marketing Literacy (Z) on Business Success (Y) in Table 4.21 of 3.003>1.645, and a p-value of 0.003< 0.050.
+Thus, it can be concluded that the five hypotheses of this study are accepted.
+This means that statistically Digital Marketing Literacy (Z) has a positive and significant effect on tested Business Success (Y).